avanavana/zotero-esovdb/README.md

 Zotero APIs.

 Options:
-  -v, --version                Displays the current version of zotlib.
+  -v, --version                Displays the current version of zotvid.
   -m, --max-records <number>   Total number of items to add to Zotero. (default: all items) -p, --page-size <number>     Maximum number of items (≤100) to retrieve from ESOVDB for each
                                individual page request. (default: 100)